wizarding-anonymous/cryo/backend/game-catalog-service/API_DOCUMENTATION.md

 - `404 Not Found`: Game not found or not available for purchase
 - `500 Internal Server Error`: Server error

+**Integration Notes**:
+- This endpoint is specifically designed for Payment Service integration
+- Returns only essential fields required for payment processing
+- Implements strict availability validation for purchase operations
+- See [Payment Service Integration Documentation](./PAYMENT_SERVICE_INTEGRATION.md) for detailed integration guide

 ## Health Check Endpoints

 ### 1. Comprehensive Health Check